avleenk2312/lb_minsingular/README.md

 # lb_minsingular
-Code for lower bound minimum singular value of a 2x2 block matrix
+A MATLAB code for lower bound minimum singular value of a 2x2 block matrix